vbakc/iterators-costs/rust-bench/Readme.md

 Sometimes it's worth writing AVX2 code or even inline assembly, but it has to be a really hot path for this to make sense.
 With Rust, the AVX2 code is only `1.8 times` faster than the iterator, and a lot less maintainable.

+Rust is fast for a few reasons, including:

+- iterators are monomorphic and statically dispatched with no heap allocation
+- the actual iterator code is optimised away
+- the Rust compiler and LLVM backend are *very* good at the classic optimisations, and
+- it will happily use SIMD instructions automatically

+You'll notice you pay for these benefits at compile time -- it takes a while for the compiler to do all this work.

+Of course, this is with `target-cpu=native` for Rust to enable AVX2 instructions on my machine.
+This is enabled in the [.cargo/config](.cargo/config) file.

 ## Benchmarking library

 [criterion](https://github.com/bheisler/criterion.rs)